jfxueX/bash/commands/local/sed.md

 ## Working with Multiple Lines

 There are three new commands used in multiple-line patterns:
-"N,"
+`N`,
-"D," and
+`D`, and
-"P." I will explain their relation to the matching "n,"
+`P`.
+I will explain their relation to the matching `n`,
-"d," and
+`d`, and
-"p" single-line commands.
+`p` single-line commands.

 The
-"n" command will print out the current pattern space (unless the "-n" flag is used), empty the current pattern space, and read in the next line of input.
+`n` command will print out the current pattern space (unless the `-n` flag is used), empty the current pattern space, and read in the next line of input.
 The
-"N" command does
+`N` command does
 not print out the current pattern space and does not empty the pattern space.
 It reads in the next line, but appends a new line character along with the input line itself to the pattern space.

 The
-"d" command deletes the current pattern space, reads in the next line, puts the new line into the pattern space, and aborts the current command, and starts execution at the first sed command.
+`d` command deletes the current pattern space, reads in the next line, puts the new line into the pattern space, and aborts the current command, and starts execution at the first sed command.
 This is called
 starting a new
-"cycle."
-The
+"cycle" The
-"D" command deletes the first portion of the pattern space, up to the new line character, leaving the rest of the pattern alone.
-Like "d," it stops the current command and starts the command cycle over again.
+`D` command deletes the first portion of the pattern space, up to the new line character, leaving the rest of the pattern alone.
+Like `d`, it stops the current command and starts the command cycle over again.
 However, it will not print the current pattern space.
 You must print it yourself, a step earlier.
 If the
-"D" command is executed with a group of other commands in a curly brace, commands after the
+`D` command is executed with a group of other commands in a curly brace, commands after the
-"D" command are ignored.
+`D` command are ignored.
 The next group of
 sed commands is executed, unless the pattern space is emptied.
 If this happens, the cycle is started from the top and a new line is read.

 The
-"p" command prints the entire pattern space.
+`p` command prints the entire pattern space.
 The
-"P" command only prints the first part of the pattern space, up to the NEWLINE character.
+`P` command only prints the first part of the pattern space, up to the NEWLINE character.
 Neither the "p" nor the "P" command changes the patterns space.

 Some examples might demonstrate
-"N" by itself isn't very useful. the filter
+`N` by itself isn't very useful. the filter

     sed -e 'N'